aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/mail-merge-and-reporting/mail-merge-template-from-mustache-syntax/_index.md

 The following code example shows how to perform a mail merge operation with Mustache tags and IF fields:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Mail Merge and Reporting-base_operations-UseOfifelseMustacheSyntax.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Mail Merge and Reporting-base_operations-UseOfifelseMustacheSyntax.py" >}}

 You can notice the difference between the document before applying the **use_non_merge_fields** property: